Applicants must have a medical degree prior to the residency program start date from one of the following:

-- USMLE Transcript: A passing score on USMLE Step I and Step II (Clinical Knowledge and Clinical Skills) is required for all trainees prior to beginning a UCSF GME program.
-To meet this requirement, applicants should have passed USMLE Step II (CK and CS) prior to placement on UCSF rank order lists (i.e. prior to mid-February).
-In selected cases, with the approval of the program director and the Office of Graduate Medical Education, applicants may be placed on UCSF rank order lists without the USMLE Step II (CK and CS) score.
+- USMLE Transcript: A passing score on USMLE Step I and Step II is required for all trainees prior to beginning a UCSF GME program.
+To meet this requirement, applicants should have passed USMLE Step II prior to placement on UCSF rank order lists.
+In selected cases, with the approval of the program director and the Office of Graduate Medical Education, applicants may be placed on UCSF rank order lists without the USMLE Step II score.

 - Three letters of recommendation.
 At least one letter needs to be from a faculty psychiatrist who can comment directly on your clinical performance in psychiatry (a departmental letter from your home psychiatry department is not expected; letters from individual faculty members are preferred.)
 Of the remaining letters, at least one needs to be from a non-psychiatrist commenting directly on your clinical work in a different specialty such as pediatrics, OB/GYN, medicine, etc.

 Interviews cannot be scheduled until all required documents listed above have been received.
-It is the responsibility of each applicant to ensure that his or her application is complete.
+It is the responsibility of each applicant to ensure that their application is complete.

 Interview day structure

-- Meeting with the program director from 3-4 p.m.
+- Group Q&A session with the program director

-- NOTE: if you are interested in applying to the Research Resident Training Program (RRTP), you will be invited for two days of interviews: Tuesday or Thursday will include an orientation to the RRTP and one-to-one meetings with research faculty, and Monday or Friday will be as described above.
-There will be four different RRTP interview dates: two in November, one in December, and one in January.
+- NOTE: if you are interested in applying to the Research Resident Training Program (RRTP), you will be invited for two days of interviews (one specifically for research and one for the general program).

 The explicit goals of the interview day are:

-In addition, at your interview you will receive additional written materials about the program and UCSF, and you will have an opportunity to review a sample contract.
+In addition, prior to your interview you will receive additional written materials about the program and UCSF, and you will have an opportunity to review a sample contract.

 International medical graduate requirements